mschemmel/finder/README.md

 The 'data' folder contains files with arbitrarily generated nucleotide sequences for testing purposes.
 Try them out using:

 ```
-python3 motifs.py -t ./data/template.fa -q ./data/query.fa --mismatch 2
+python3 finder.py -t ./data/template.fa -q ./data/query.fa --mismatch 2
 ```
 ## Output
-The output is structured into a mapping file:
+The output is structured into a mapping file (__in progress__):

 | File | Description |
 | ---- | ----------- |